CoreManish/flashcard-app-v2/README.md

 ### Structure of the project
 * All the controller for the request end point are present in `main.py` file
-* Model for the database and table is present in `models.py`
+* Configuration for Database and tables are defined using flask_sqlalchemy in `models.py`
 * `static/vue/app.js` is the main controller file for SPA
-* `static/vue/components` folder contains all the component for the SPA
+* `static/vue/components` folder contains all the child components of `static/vue/app.js`
-* Redis server configuration is present in `redis_config` file
+* Redis server configuration is present in `redis_config.py` file
+* Celery configuration is present in `celery_config.py` file
-* Celery job is being handled in `schedule_job.py` file
+* Automatic async celery job is being handled in `job.py` file